Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 `Do you need to generate a new TokenReceiver account?`<br/>
 Select `Yes`.

 **Note:** alternatively, you can use your own previously created Polygon accounts.
-You can create them through Metamask and then follow [this guide](https://docs.polygon.technology/tools/wallets/metamask/add-polygon-network/) to add the Polygon Mumbai Testnet network.
+You can create them through Metamask and then follow [this guide](https://docs.polygon.technology/tools/wallets/metamask/add-polygon-network/) to add the Polygon Amoy Testnet network.
 Select `No` in the menu when prompted and enter their private keys.

 ---